Dsolnik/sle-mentoring/mongoDB.md

     * i.e., blog.posts and blog.authors insinuate that these are two child collections from the parent blog collection.

 ## Databases
 MongoDB groups collections into _databases_.
-A dtabase has its own permissions and each database is stored in separate files on disk.
+A database has its own permissions and each database is stored in separate files on disk.

-Reserved Database names:
+__Reserved Database names__:
   * _admin_: this is the "root" db, in terms of auth. if a user is added to the _admin_ db, the user automatically inherits permissions for all databases.
   * _local_: this database will never be replicated and can be used to store any collections that should be local to a single server.
   * _config_ when MongoDB is being used in a sharded setup, it uses the _config_ db to store information about shards